Written by Professional journalists

 4 min

-TikTok bans #SkinnyTok worldwide – but it was France, not Brussels, that made it happen
+TikTok bans #SkinnyTok worldwide – but it was France, not the EU, that made it happen

 Language and Identity: Why Minority Communities Need Their Language to Be Seen